 - visitors with no permanent address aside from their caravan or motorhome^

-- staying for the purpose of employment (such as fruit pickers, working backpackers^^)
+- staying for the purpose of employment, education or training (including fruit pickers and working backpackers^^)

-- for compassionate reasons, including due to an emergency, family violence or vulnerability.
+- staying for compassionate reasons, including due to family violence or end of life visitation and care.

 *Students that are residing in commercial accommodation on a permanent basis are permitted to stay on but will require a letter from their education institution verifying their student status.